Cooler Weather Brings More Hunting Opportunities

 During muzzleloading gun season, bows and crossbows are also legal methods of taking game on private lands, in addition to muzzleloaders.
 But on wildlife management areas (WMAs), only muzzleloaders may be used.

 The most common types of game to take during muzzleloader season are deer and wild hog.
-In the deer category, only bucks may be taken, and one antler must be at least 5 inches long above the hairline.
-The daily bag limit on antlered deer is two.
+Regarding deer, only bucks that are legal to take in your area may be harvested, and the daily bag limit is two.
 You can hunt wild hogs year-round on private lands, and there are no bag or size limits.

 For hunting deer, muzzleloaders firing single bullets must be at least .40-caliber.
 Guns firing two or more balls must be 20-gauge or larger.
-During muzzleloading gun season, you may not use muzzleloaders that take smokeless powder, ones that can be loaded from the breech or those with self-contained cartridge ammunition capabilities.
+The only muzzleloaders that can be used during muzzleloading gun season are those that are fired by wheel lock, flintlock, percussion cap or centerfire primer (including 209 primers).
+Muzzleloaders that can be loaded from the breech are not legal to use during this time.

 Itâ€™s also legal to shoot gobblers and bearded turkeys during muzzleloading gun season.
-You may take only one per day, and thereâ€™s a two-bird fall-season limit.
-But you canâ€™t hunt turkeys in Holmes County during the fall or winter.
-On WMAs, bag limits and antler/size restrictions can differ, so check the specifics of the area before you hunt.
+You may now take up to two a day on private lands, but thereâ€™s still a two-bird fall-season limit.
+You canâ€™t hunt turkeys in Holmes County during the fall or winter.
+And on WMAs, you may still shoot only one turkey per day and antler/size restrictions on bucks/hogs can differ, so check the specifics of the area before you hunt.

 Legal shooting hours are from a half-hour before sunrise to a half-hour after sunset.
 Except for turkeys, hunters may take resident game over feed such as corn but only on private lands.
 No baiting is allowed on WMAs.

-The first phase of the mourning and white-winged dove season begins Oct.
-5 and ends Oct.
-28 statewide.
-Shooting hours during this first phase are noon to sunset, and thereâ€™s a 15-bird daily bag limit.
+The first phase of the mourning and white-winged dove season began this year on Sept.
+27 and ends Oct.
+27 statewide.
+Shooting hours during this first phase is noon to sunset, and thereâ€™s a 15-bird daily bag limit.

 Some things you canâ€™t do while dove hunting include using rifles, pistols or crossbows; shooting from a moving vehicle; and herding or driving doves with a vehicle.